 - demonstrate a mix of both linguistic and cultural factors, which disadvantage you in timed assessment tasks such as exams or tests conducted in English; and

-- have maintained at least 80% attendance at the ANU Extra-Curricular Support Service classes during the semester as at the date that each assessment item for which extra time is requested is due (the Extra-Curricular Support Service is free to ANU students).
+- have maintained at least 80% attendance at the ANU Extra-Curricular Support Service classes during the semester as at the date that each assessment item for which extra time is requested is due (the Extra-Curricular Support Service is free to ANU students) or

 Applications will be assessed by the appropriate College Sub Dean on the basis of the teaching model, activities and assessment tasks involved in the course.
-Arrangements will be made on a case-by-case basis to assist you in completing your assessment.
-Please note that students who have studied more than 12 months (2 semesters) at a Australian tertiary institution are not eligible to apply for assessment arrangements.
+Arrangements will be made on a case-by-case basis to assist you in completing your examination.
+Please note that students who have studied more than 12 months (2 semesters) at a Australian tertiary institution are not eligible to apply for examination arrangements.

 Step 1 - Submit application